 ONION: Cooked onion adds a great flavor without being overly pungent.
 Here you don't need to cook the onion ahead of time; it will soften up and cook in the casserole.

 MAYO: I make my own.
-You can get the recipe here!
+You can get the recipe here, and learn all about making your own mayo here.
 The flavor is like no store-bought mayo out there.
-That being said, if you don’t have time to make your own, or don’t care to make your own for a casserole that it’s going to get mixed into and baked, I recommend either Primal Kitchen or Chosen Foods brands for the cleanest options that don’t contain highly refined oils such as soybean or canola.
+That being said, if you don't have time to make your own, or don't care to make your own for a casserole that it's going to get mixed into and baked, I recommend either Primal Kitchen or Chosen Foods brands for the cleanest options that don't contain highly refined oils such as soybean or canola.